0xmic/vrf-lottery/README.md

 # Provably Random Raffle Contracts

 ## About
-This project demonstrates a provably random smart contract lottery.
+This project demonstrates a provably random smart contract lottery utilizing Chainlink VRF and Automation.

 ## What we want it to do?